-Where an individual does not have separate employments, he or she might be able to claim overseas workday relief on his or her non-UK duties.
-Overseas workday relief is only available to individuals who are non-UK domiciled and based here for fewer than three years.
+Where individuals do not have separate employments, they might be able to claim overseas workday relief on their non-UK duties.
+Overseas workday relief is only available to individuals who are non-UK-domiciled and based here for fewer than three years.

 It is not possible to avoid UK tax simply by providing services through a personal services company.
-Legislation exists20 that deems payments made to service companies to be employment income if, were it not for the existence of the service company, the relationship between the client and worker would be one of employment.
-If the worker is within the charge to UK income tax, these anti-avoidance rules apply wherever the company is incorporated or resident.
-The UK government has recently modified the rules applicable to agencies and in Finance Act 2017 introduced anti-avoidance legislation applicable to off-payroll workers in the public sector.21 In May 2018, the government published a consultation paper exploring whether and how these anti-avoidance rules can be extended to the private sector.22
+Legislation exists that deems payments made to service companies to be employment income if, were it not for the existence of the service company, the relationship between the client and worker would be one of employment.20 If a worker is within the charge of UK income tax, these anti-avoidance rules apply wherever the company is incorporated or resident.
+The government recently modified the rules applicable to agencies, and the Finance Act 2017 introduced anti-avoidance legislation applicable to off-payroll workers in the public sector.21 From April 2020, these rules will be extended to the private sector.

 The United Kingdom has a wide network of double taxation treaties, most of which are based upon the OECD Model Convention.
 These usually include a tie-breaker clause to determine the residence of an individual, and articles dealing with taxing rights over employment income and the avoidance of double tax.
-In circumstances where there is no double taxation treaty, UK domestic law can give unilateral relief for overseas tax as a credit against the individual's UK tax liability.
+In circumstances where there is no double taxation treaty, UK domestic law can give unilateral relief for overseas tax as a credit against an individual's UK tax liability.

-Since 1 September 2013, an additional form of employment status, 'employee shareholder', has existed.
-23 An individual adopting this status exchanges certain employment rights for tax advantaged shares in the business for which he or she works.
-The tax reliefs given to this status were, however, reduced with effect from 17 March 2016^{24} and were removed completely for shares acquired in consideration of employee shareholder agreements made on or after 1 December $2016.^{25}$ i Non-competition covenants
+In September 2013, an additional form of employment status, the employee shareholder, was introduced.22 An individual adopting this status exchanged certain employment rights for tax advantaged shares in the business for which they worked.
+The tax reliefs given to this status were reduced with effect from 17 March 201623 and were removed completely for shares acquired in consideration of employee shareholder agreements made on or after 1 December 2016.24 i Non-competition covenants